 When morning light matters most

-Subgroups likely to benefit a lot:
+Subgroups likely to benefit substantially:

 - Sleep-onset insomnia: difficulty falling asleep at the desired time often reflects a delayed circadian phase.
 Morning light advances the phase.